jayvarner/jayvarner.github.io/_posts/2016-09-25-usability-democratization-of-technology.md

 [^article]:Cristescu, Irina(2008) [Emotions in Human-Computer Interaction: The Role of Nonverbal Behavior in Interactive Systems](http://revistaie.ase.ro/content/46/S%20-%20Irina%20Cristescu.pdf)

-I found this article while searching for article about reading facial expressions during usability testing.
-And yeah, it talks about that, but the above quote really got to me.
+I found this article while searching for an article about reading facial expressions during usability testing.
+And yeah, it talks about that, but the above quote really poked me.
+Honestly, everything I have to say about this cannot fit in my allotted three paragraphs.
+So I'll just say this: usability should always imply accessibility.
+The interesting bit that Cristescu pushes is the that economic accessibility should also be considered.

+By making technology, and everyday things, usable and accessible, user experience designers are democratizing all these things.
+That's a solid reason to get out of bed.
+But the economic barrier is daunting.
+It requires a lot of changes.
+But why would I want to spend my time building something that isn't for everyone?